HajerAlru/Assignment_/README.md

 ----------------
 Example Session:
 ----------------

-Here is an example output from a session with one participant:
+Here is an example output from a session with two participants:

 Welcome to the Quiz!
 Let's get started!

 Enter your name: Alex
 How many questions would you like to answer (1-15)?
 1